moisesxtian/moisesxtian/README.md

 - 🧠 **Multi-Agent Service Chatbot**
   Role-based assistant that connects users to the right professional (LangChain, FastAPI, React) with smart routing and contextual memory.

-- 🏠 **Rental Management System**
-  Lightweight web system for managing a 3-story property, supporting bedspacer profiles, bookings, and admin dashboards.

-- 🔍 **Car Model & Logo Detector**
+- 🔍 **Conduction Sticker Detection**
-  Deep learning pipeline for detecting car logos, makes, and models using custom-trained YOLO and classification layers.
+  Deep learning pipeline for detecting car logos, makes, model & Conduction Sticker Detection with text textraction using EasyOCR using custom-trained YOLO and classification layers .

 - ✋ **ASL Gesture Recognition App**
   Real-time AI sign language detector built with MediaPipe, Kotlin, and Python for assistive communication.